-1. VDI - The VDI number is listed on the display and referenced on the label below the display.
+1. VDI- The VDI number is listed on the display and referenced on the label below the display.
 Gold can indicate anywhere from slightly negative to +80 on the scale, however, most small nuggets indicate in the -20 to +40 range.
 Metals that indicate above +80, or below -20 are highly unlikely to be gold unless they are conglomerated with highly unusual alloys.
 If the VDI number tends to jump back and forth from small negative numbers to small positive numbers it is usually a small piece of some metal and should be investigated by digging.

 Remember, small flakes of gold in bad ground can read into the small negative range.
 A magnet on your digging pick can sort out a small shard of iron quickly.

-2. IRON TARGET? - Indicates the likelihood the target is ferrous (iron) expressed in a %.
+% IRON TARGET- Indicates the likelihood the target is ferrous (iron) expressed in a %.
 This indication can be different in different areas depending upon the degree of mineralization.
-As a general rule targets registering 60%, 70%, 80%, 90% are going to be iron.
-80% and over will produce the audio grunt in the primary (Trigger Center) mode.
+As a general rule targets registering 60%, 70%, 80%, and 90% are going to be iron.
+80% and over will produce the audio grunt using the standard turn-on & go settings.
 Targets that register 10%, 20%, 30% or 40% are going to be gold or (lead, copper, aluminum, brass).
 All targets registering 50% or below should be investigated.
 As mentioned under the VDI section, iron ground mineralization can distort the way the detector reacts to gold.
-It is always a good idea to place a test nugget just under the surface of the ground whereever you are going to be prospecting and note how it reacts to the IRON TARGET %.
+It is always a good idea to place a penny-weight test nugget just under the surface of the ground where ever you are going to be prospecting and note how it reacts to the IRON TARGET %.
+If a small test nugget is not available, a USA nickel or lead bullet will respond identically to most similar sized gold nuggets.
 This will give you a gauge as to what to expect.
-The degree of dependability is affected by ground minerals and the size of the target.
+Ground minerals and the size of the target affect the degree of dependability.
 It is not uncommon for a small piece of gold in very bad ground to read 70% probability of being iron.
-Remember when in doubt...DIG.
-Use both the VDI and % IRON PROBABILITY.
+Remember when in doubt...
+DIG.
+Use both the VDI and % IRON PROB-ABILITY.
 Dig often at first, till you get a feel for the area and accuracy in that ground.
+When searching a new area, retest the sample target and % Iron Probability accuracy.

-NOTE: The display reading above would indicate a target with a proper VDI number for gold and a low enough iron target percentage to dig.
+NOTE- The display reading above would indicate a target with a proper VDI number for gold and a low % iron target

-3. GND - Indicates the phase (measurement) of the ground .
+3. GND- Indicates the phase (measurement) of the ground.
 This is useful in two different environments.

-A. Within a dry wash the gold will settle with the heavier materials (black sands).
+A. Use Ground Numbers primarily to Find Gold Bearing Ground in a Dry Wash.
+Within a dry wash the gold will settle with the heavier materials (black sands).
 When searching you notice the ground phase is declining (lowering in number), generally you are working further away from the heavy black sand deposits.
 If you notice the ground phase is increasing, generally you are working toward (closer) to the heavier deposits.
-By following the more intense ground phase you increase your likelihood of finding nuggets.
+By following the more intense ground phase (higher numbers) you increase your likelihood of finding nuggets within the heavier material (black sands).

 B. Checking outcropping or veins, the ground phase can also be useful in a similar way by indicating the consistency or change of the veins ground phase.
 Generally speaking, the ground numbers will hold fairly consistent in most open terrain areas, such as hydraulic sites and desert areas.
 GND readings in the high 70's and 80's are considered heavy iron mineralization.
 Alkali or salt areas will display much lower numbers, possibly into the 30's and 40's.